chaudum/rgain3/man/replaygain.rst

  - *replaygain.org* (alias: *fb2k*)
    Replay Gain information is stored in ID3v2 TXXX frames.
 This format is specified on the replaygain.org website as the recommended format for MP3 files.
-Notably, this format is also used by the foobar2000 music player for Windows [3].
+Notably, this format is used by music players like foobar2000 [3] and Quod Libet [4].
+The latter can also fall back on the legacy format.

  - *legacy* (alias: *ql*)
    Replay Gain information is stored in ID3v2.4 RVA2 frames.
-This format is described as "legacy" by replaygain.org; however, it is still the primary format for at least the Quod Libet music player [4] and possibly others.
+This format is described as "legacy" by replaygain.org; however, it might still be the primary format for some music players.
 It should be noted that this format does not support volume adjustments of more than 64 dB: if the calculated gain value is smaller than -64 dB or greater than or equal to +64 dB, it is clamped to these limit values.

  - *default*
    This is the default implementation used by both **replaygain** and